 Students are required to write two (2) brief 350-word responses to the day's reading.
 These responses must be uploaded to Canvas BEFORE class the day on which they are due.
-Students are also expected to comment, as part of the broader online class discussion, on at least two (2) of their peers' responses each time a response is due.
+Students are also expected to comment on at least two (2) of their peers' responses each time a response is due.
 Students' comments on responses will refrain from stating whether they think the response itself was written 'well' or 'poorly'.
 Instead, they will focus on the ways it may have expanded, challenged, or changed their way of thinking about the initial text/work.